YanweiJIN/yanweijin.github.io/_talks/2019_dementia_guide.md

 * Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.
 * Utilized AutoCAD software to create 2D and 3D illustrations for the guide.

+Duties include:
+* Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction.
+* Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.
+* Utilized AutoCAD software to create 2D and 3D illustrations for the guide.

+Duties include:
+* Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction.
+* Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.
+* Utilized AutoCAD software to create 2D and 3D illustrations for the guide.Duties include:
+* Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction.
+* Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.
+* Utilized AutoCAD software to create 2D and 3D illustrations for the guide.

+* Duties include:
+* Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction.
+* Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.
+* Utilized AutoCAD software to create 2D and 3D illustrations for the guide.Duties include:
+* Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction.
+* Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.
+* Utilized AutoCAD software to create 2D and 3D illustrations for the guide.
+* Duties include:
+* Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction.
+* Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.
+* Utilized AutoCAD software to create 2D and 3D illustrations for the guide.Duties include:
+* Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction.
+* Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.
+* Utilized AutoCAD software to create 2D and 3D illustrations for the guide.